-You can apply for an Asylum Green Card one year after the U.S. government grants your request for asylum.
-When you apply for an Asylum Green Card, you can also apply for Green Cards for your spouse and children if they received “derivative” asylum with you.
-You and your family are only eligible to adjust status to Asylum Green Cards if you have been physically present in the United States for at least one year since you received asylum status.
+You can apply for an asylum green card one year after the U.S. government grants your asylum request.
+When you apply for an asylum green card, you can also apply for green cards for your spouse and children if they received “derivative” asylum with you.
+You and your family are only eligible to adjust status to asylum green cards if you have been physically present in the United States for at least one year since you received asylum status.

-What is an Asylum Green Card?
+What Is an Asylum Green Card?

-What are the benefits of adjusting status from Asylum to a Green Card?
+What Are the Benefits of Adjusting Status From Asylum to a Green Card?

 As a green card holder, you will enjoy immigration benefits not available to you while in asylee status.
 For example, you will be able to apply for U.S. citizenship in the future.
-You will also be able to come and go from the U.S. with Advance parole, and you will be able to sponsor certain family members for Green Cards so that they can live and work peacefully with you in the United States.
+You will also be able to come and go from the U.S. with Advance Parole, and you will be able to sponsor certain family members for green cards so that they can live and work peacefully with you in the United States.

-Who is eligible for an Asylum Green Card?
+Who Is Eligible for an Asylum Green Card?

-To be eligible for an Asylum Green Card, you must satisfy four conditions:
+To be eligible for an asylum green card, you must satisfy four conditions:

 - You must have been physically present in the United States for at least one year.

 - You must continue to meet the definition of a refugee.

 - You must not have resettled in any other country.